Published 17 January 2020.

 Summer climate: 1981 to 2010 average daily mean temperature 14 or 15°C in many areas to 16 or 17°C in main urban areas also locally east of the moors and more widely in Somerset.
 Maximum temperatures average 19 to over 21°C in similar areas.
 July often warmer than August.
 Average 1981 to 2010 rain 300mm over the moors, typically 200 to 250mm in many coastal and eastern areas.
 June often drier than July and July drier than August.

-Autumn 2019 (September October November) early indications only.
+Autumn 2020 (September October November) early indications with minimal data.

 Autumn climate: 1981 to 2010 average mean temperature 11 or 12°C but nearer 10°C in rural areas.
 Maximum temperatures average 14 to 16°C. November normally colder than October which is colder than September.
 Average 1981 to 2010 rain 300 to 400mm, 600 to 800mm over the moors but east of the moors and in lowland Somerset more like 200 to 300mm.
 September often drier than October or November.